jason.guide

 The short version

-• Wealthfront is the pick.
-Competitive rate, instant RTP transfers, cash buckets for budgeting, and a portfolio line of credit for same-day access to large sums.
+Competitive APY, instant RTP transfers, cash buckets, and a portfolio line of credit for same-day access to large sums.

-• Rate chasing has a time and place.
-Grab a sign-up bonus if the math works, but don’t dismantle a system that functions for a marginal rate difference.
+Grab a sign-up bonus if the math works.
+But don’t dismantle a system that functions for a marginal rate difference.

 Every year, a new comparison table circulates ranking high-yield savings accounts by APY.
 People move their money chasing an extra quarter point.
 And every year, they’re optimizing for the wrong thing.